How to Choose a Hospital Bed for Home Use

 Manual Hospital Beds

 Manual hospital beds are the least expensive models, with fewer features than semi-electric or full-electric options.
-A manual hospital bed requires a caregiver to make adjustments via a hand crank, making this type of bed most appropriate in situations where it won’t be necessary to make frequent adjustments.
+A manual hospital bed requires a caregiver to make adjustments via a hand crank, making them most appropriate when frequent adjustments are unnecessary.

 Pros